Arina-W/Finding-Lane-Lines/README.md

 ### 1. Pipeline descriptions and the draw_lines() function.

-My pipeline consisted of 5 steps I stated down below.
+My pipeline consists of 5 steps I stated down below.

 1) Color Detection : Images are converted to grayscale using openCV library.
 2) Blurring : Gray images are blurred using the Gaussian Blur function.